LAtimes2/TeensyLogicAnalyzer/installation.md

    0    |  1
    1    |  8

-See Users_Guide.pdf for more details and how to build/use Advanced and Hardware configurations.
+See Users_Guide.pdf for more details and how to build/use Hardware configurations.